 In a world, where “jaunting” (teleportation) is the principal mode of transportation, Gully Foyle, the most unlikely protagonist in any story, will take you to places that you have never imagined.
-A place where rich protect themselves in huge maze like structures, and outcasts are the most dangerous people alive.
+A place where the rich protect themselves in huge maze-like structures and outcasts are the most dangerous people alive.

 Without any goal or ambition, Foyle is only content with his survival.
 However, it was threatened when he finds himself trapped inside a ship during the planetary war between inner and outer planets.

 Virgil Samms, a space traveler visits the planet Arisia for the very first time.
 Here he becomes the first person to wear the Lens, a great symbol of Law and Order.
 Now, as a Lensman, he forms a universal force known as Galactic Patrol.

 It’s an elite force of fellow lensman.
 With un-parallel fighting and flying skills, greater stealth and incorruptible mindset, these fighters dedicated their lives to protect the universe from the worse threat that is about to come.